The Ultimate Destinations Where You’re Guaranteed to Have a White Christmas

 With sub-zero temperatures, a winter that lasts six months of the year, and an average snowfall of 126 inches, Lapland is the ultimate destination for a white Christmas.
 With every street lined with twinkling lights, endless Christmas markets each day, and myriad holiday celebrations, Finnish Lapland is the place for a truly authentic holiday vacation.
 While you’re here, try mushing through the snowy woodlands on a dog sled, scan the sky for the Aurora Borealis, or even meet real reindeer.
 Original Travel can help you plan a picture-perfect festive Finnish winter holiday itinerary down to a meeting with Father Christmas himself.
 Bundle up to explore these destinations that are even better in the winter.

 There was already snow on the ground in Vail, Colorado, for Halloween this year, so it’s a safe bet to say that there will be plenty of frozen white stuff piled high in this picturesque ski village come December 25.
 Vail Village’s quaint shops and streets are strung with twinkling holiday lights illuminating myriad spots to sip hot cocoa.
 Lace-up your skates to take a spin around the outdoor rink in the West Village then head to the family-owned Sonnenalp Hotel for European-style Christmas charm, including rooms with crackling fireplaces and decadent fondue served at the Swiss Chalet restaurant.
-Here are more of our favorite small towns that are filled with the Christmas spirit.

 St. Moritz, Switzerland